biodatalab/iModMix/README.md

 ![](https://github.com/user-attachments/assets/b341bd04-f22f-4644-88cd-02eac9f0fab6)

-Statistical analysis by Students t-test compares phenotypes chosen from a drop-down menu.
-The eigenfeatures of each module, determined previously, are used as predictors.
-The user can also specify a significance threshold for the p-value, with the default set to 0.05.
-It returns a data frame with the following columns
+Statistical analysis by Students t-test compares phenotypes chosen from a drop-down menu where the user can specify a significance threshold for the p-value, with the default set to 0.05.
+The previously determined eigenfeatures of each module are used as predictors and results generates a dataframe with the following columns

 * **Variable**: Represents the ID of the module.
 * **Class**: Lists the two levels of the phenotypes being compared.
 If there are more than two levels, it compares one level against the others.